vlandham/captain_z/out/captain_z.md

 "Let's go!"
 She ordered the other two children.
 Nova and Orion followed, running as fast as they could.

 People in the crowd watching the ordeal jumped back as the guards pulled out their swords and started following.
-The first guard was still rubbing the spot where the apple hit him.
+The first guard was still wiping the mush off as he ran.

 The apple had slowed the guards a bit, but not by much.
 Captain Z tried to loose them in the crowds by running zip-zag through the stalls and people.
 Still the guards followed.
-They were closing in.
+They were getting closer.

 Captain Z led the children out of the market and into a little alleyway between the nearby stores.
 They ducked under low hanging wires crowded with drying clothes.
-They sped left, then right, down through a maze of alleys and side streets, trying to loose the guards.
+They sped left, then right, down through a maze of side streets, trying to loose the guards.

 She hoped to find a way back out to the main street where they could try to get lost in the crowds.
 Instead, she found a dead end.